Wispr Flow Pricing 2026: Plans, Cost & Is It Worth It?

 Wispr Flow vs Voibe: Pricing Comparison

 Wispr Flow and Voibe take opposite commercial approaches: Wispr Flow is subscription-only with cross-platform reach, while Voibe is one-time-payment and Mac-only.
-For Mac users, the 3-year cost gap is $333-$441 in Voibe's favor.
+For Mac users, the 3-year cost gap is $283-$391 in Voibe's favor.
 For users who need Windows, iOS, or Android in addition to Mac, Voibe is not an option and Wispr Flow remains the cross-platform choice.
+The feature gap has narrowed, too: recent Voibe releases add Live Dictation (words appear on-screen as you speak, with real-time editing before insertion), Hands-Free Mode (Fn+Space or double-tap Fn) for continuous sessions up to 5 minutes, and spoken punctuation and symbols โ with your choice of fully on-device transcription (nothing leaves your Mac) or a private zero-retention open-source cloud.

 If you are choosing between these two specifically, see our full Wispr Flow vs Superwhisper guide for a three-way take that also covers Superwhisper.
 For a head-to-head MacWhisper take, see MacWhisper vs Wispr Flow.
+For the cheapest on-device alternative ($39.99 one-time), see VoiceInk vs Wispr Flow and our VoiceInk review.
 Curious about Wispr Flow's features and privacy story specifically?
 Our Wispr Flow review goes into detail.
 For Superwhisper's pricing specifically, see our sibling Superwhisper pricing guide.

 Who Should Pick Which Plan?